-- a.
-One unit of Physical Education Activity or Dance Activity; or - Completion of AJ 135 F, PE 243 F, PE 266 F, or WELL 242 F - Veterans who completed Basic Training may be eligible for one unit of PE Credit to meet this requirement.
+a.
+One unit of Physical Education Activity or Dance Activity; or b.
+Completion of AJ 135 F, PE 243 F, PE 266 F, or WELL 242 F c.
+Veterans who completed Basic Training may be eligible for one unit of PE Credit to meet this requirement.
 Please see the Veterans Services section for more information.
 6. Multicultural Education Requirement - Beginning Fall Semester 1996, to meet this requirement every student must complete one course from the "Multicultural Education requirement" on the Associate Degree General Education Requirement sheet.
 A student may use the Multicultural courses to also meet a major or general education requirement for the Associate Degree.
 All students graduating after the year 2001 will be required to complete the Multicultural graduation component, no matter how their previous catalog rights were defined.

 7. Reading Requirement

-- a.
-Completion of a degree (AA/AS or higher) from a regionally-accredited college or university confirmed by submission of an official transcript from a regionally-accredited college or university. - A Fullerton College placement test score indicating a placement into READ 142 F if taken prior to 11/16/2018, or a reading proficiency test approved by the Fullerton College Reading Department. - c.
-A passing grade of C or better or Pass in READ 096 F, READ 101 F, READ 142 F, ESL 185 F or ESL 189 F; or an equivalent course with a grade of Cor better confirmed by submission of official transcripts from a regionally-accredited college or university. - d.
-A passing grade of C or better in any course in the IGETC (1B); or CSU GE (A3) Critical Thinking category; or an equivalent course with a grade of C- or better confirmed by submission of official transcripts from a regionally-accredited college or university. - e.
-A passing grade of C or better in the Fullerton College AA/AS degree General Education pattern Area A2 (Analytical Thinking), or an equivalent course with a grade of C- or better confirmed by submission of official transcripts from a regionally-accredited college or university.
+a.
+Completion of a degree (AA/AS or higher) from a regionallyaccredited college or university confirmed by submission of an official transcript from a regionally-accredited college or university.

+b.
+A passing grade of C or better or Pass in READ 096 F, READ 101 F, READ 142 F, ESL 185 F or ESL 189 F; or an equivalent course with a grade of C- or better confirmed by submission of official transcripts from a regionally-accredited college or university.

+c.
+A passing grade of C or better in any course in the IGETC (1B); or CSU GE (A3) Critical Thinking category; or an equivalent course with a grade of C- or better confirmed by submission of official transcripts from a regionally-accredited college or university.

+d.
+A passing grade of C or better in the Fullerton College AA/ AS degree General Education pattern Area A2 (Analytical Thinking), or an equivalent course with a grade of C- or better confirmed by submission of official transcripts from a regionally-accredited college or university.